 Watch a Video: What is BPM?

-The following 3 minute video explains the main concepts behind BPM and intelligent BPM software, using an example of a Customer Self Service application:
+The following 3 minute video explains the main concepts behind BPM, using an example of a Customer Self Service application:

 - BPMS: A Business Process Management Suite.
 A software suite which enables a business/organisation to implement BPM solutions.